Electrodiagnostic Evaluation of Tarsal Tunnel Neuropathy

 Technique or Treatment

 Following needle EMG analysis of muscles innervated by medial and lateral plantar nerves must be performed.
-These muscles are the intrinsic foot muscles and include abductor digiti minimi, abductor hallucis brevis, flexor hallucis brevis, and flexor digitorum brevis.
-Some neurogenic findings may appear in these muscles in normal subjects, so it is best to compare the findings with the unaffected foot.
-Additionally, to complete the study, EMG examination of proximal muscles in the calf innervated by the tibial nerve (proximally to the tarsal tunnel) and the peroneal nerve, such as the gastrocnemius and the tibialis anterior muscles respectively, must be normal.[9][10]
+These intrinsic foot muscles include abductor digiti minimi, abductor hallucis brevis, flexor hallucis brevis, and flexor digitorum brevis.
+Some neurogenic findings may appear in these muscles in normal subjects, so comparing the findings with the unaffected foot is best.
+Additionally, to complete the study, EMG examination of proximal muscles in the calf innervated by the tibial nerve (proximally to the tarsal tunnel) and the peroneal nerve, such as the gastrocnemius and the tibialis anterior muscles, respectively, must be normal.[9][10]

 Complications